Blog

 Tableau does some things well, but if you’re looking for a more flexible BI tool with less of a learning curve, there are some great choices out there.
 Today, we take a look at some of the best Tableau alternatives.
 But first…

-Why look for Tableau alternatives?
+Why look for Tableau alternatives for data analytics?

 While Tableau is incredibly powerful, this comes at a cost.
 The basic dashboards and reporting are pretty intuitive and easy to use.
 However, any advanced functionalities and calculations can take a long time for your data engineers and developers to pull off in this Salesforce product.